 I believe in strength-based and recovery-based practices, which view the client as innately whole and healthy.
-From this perspective, my job is to help you to see your innate strengths, remember times of happiness or health, identify supports, and build your skills to get you back to a place of equilibrium.
+From this perspective, my job is to help you to see your strengths, remember times of happiness or health, identify supports, and empower you to get back to a place of equilibrium.
 This is true regardless of whether my client is an individual, couple, or family.

 As a feminist therapist, I promote social justice and observe ways that cultural pressures and societal imbalance create an imbalance within relationships, families and individuals.
 I do not strive to be neutral in the face of racism, sexism, and the many other 'isms' that exist.
 Instead, I am curious about patterns and parallels in relationships and systems and the ways in which internalized oppression may be misinterpreted as psychopathology, furthering its negative impact and perpetuation.

 My therapeutic practice has three main foundations: psychodynamic therapy, family systems, and feminist theory (described above).